-Gay Wellington, the cultured capital of one of the world’s most liberal countries, is a vibrant, creative city fuelled by exceptional food, wine, craft beer, and caffeine.
+Gay Wellington, the cosmopolitan capital of one of the world’s most liberal countries, is a vibrant, creative city fuelled by exceptional food, wine, craft beer, and caffeine.
 No matter who you are or love, you will find yourself welcomed in Wellington.

-It has transformed itself into a modern city with a reputation for beautiful design, fine dining, thriving nightlife, and innovative fashion.
-And let’s not forget the flourishing coffee culture scene here with more cafés per head than New York.
+It has transformed itself into a truly modern city and has garnered a reputation for beautiful design, fine dining, thriving nightlife, and innovative fashion.
+And let’s not forget the flourishing coffee culture scene here, with more cafés per head than in New York.

-Within New Zealand, only Auckland is more ethnically diverse and as you might expect in a city driven by creative, IT, education and government sectors people here are open-minded and accepting of alternative lifestyles.
+Within New Zealand, only Auckland is more ethnically diverse, and — as you might expect in a city driven by creative, IT, education, and government sectors — people here are open-minded and accepting of alternative lifestyles.

-This means queer people -- either locals or travelers -- are welcomed everywhere they go, and the gay scene is perhaps less vibrant than it could be because people no longer feel the need to restrict themselves to just gay venues.
+This means queer people – either locals or travelers – are welcomed everywhere they go, and the gay scene of NZ is perhaps less vibrant than it could be because people no longer feel the need to restrict themselves to just gay venues.

-As the first country in Oceania to legalize same-sex marriage back in 2013, renewed interest has come from gay travelers who sought to find what this progressive South Pacific nation was all about.
-We should not that public displays of affection are still uncommon in New Zealand -- between either straight or gay couples -- but you are more likely to get a silent nod of approval than anything else if you chose to show your love.
+We should note that public displays of affection are still uncommon in New Zealand – between either straight or gay couples – but you are more likely to get a silent nod of approval than anything else if you choose to show your love.

-One of the best ways to experience Gay Wellington is with a local, the only problem is that many kiwis are extremely shy -- especially if you are used to cities like Montreal, Madrid or Berlin and will almost never cross the room to say “Hi”…
+One of the best ways to experience Gay Wellington is with a local; the only problem is that many kiwis are extremely shy – especially if you are used to cities like Montreal, Madrid or Berlin and will seldom cross the room to say “Hi”…

-No matter where your interests lie, Gay Wellington offers an adventure like no other with nature, nightlife, wine, beaches, culture and more…
+No matter where your interests lie, Gay Wellington offers an adventure like no other with nature, nightlife, wine, beaches, culture, and more…

-You might need to hire a car to see some of the best nature on Wellington’s doorstep, but there are enough interesting attractions in and around the town to keep most people happy for a few days.
+You might need to hire a car to see some of the best nature on Wellington’s doorstep, but there are enough exciting attractions in and around the town to keep most people happy for a few days.

 There are so many things to do here, but we have tried to keep our list as short and concise as possible.
-We are sure you will find much more to love along the way…
+We are sure you will find much more to love along the way.

 Things To Do In Wellington

 Immerse yourself in the tranquility of nature within the urban eco-sanctuary of Zealandia.
-Spanning 225 hectares in Wellington, this is one of the world’s largest conservation projects aimed to turn back time and the damage created by human settlement, restoring the land back to its flourishing native flora and fauna.
+Spanning 225 hectares in Wellington, this is one of the world’s most significant conservation projects aimed to turn back time and the damage created by human settlement, restoring the land to its flourishing native flora and fauna.

 The Wellington Cable Car has been running for over 100 years and has long been a cherished part of Wellington’s history for locals.
 Join visitors and locals alike aboard a short journey from the heart of Wellington CBD, through the Kelburn area and past the cozy terraced houses up towards the Kelburn Lookout.

 Journey out to Wellington’s south coast, looking out over the Cook Strait, and visit the region’s only fur seal colony.
 Journey out to Karori Rock’s ‘leaning lighthouse’ to meet this thriving community of once-endangered critters.
 Tea, coffee, and snacks are provided so you can relax and watch the seals in this isolated area that even many Wellingtonians don’t know about.

-This half-day foodie tour of Wellington offers travelers the chance to look behind the scenes and visit, among other artisans, a local coffee roaster, a gelateria, peanut butter market, and a chocolatier.
+This half-day foodie tour of Wellington offers travelers the chance to look behind the scenes and visit, among other artisans, a local coffee roaster, a gelateria, a peanut butter market, and a chocolatier.
 This tour is a whirlwind introduction to Wellington’s unique culinary scene.

 Gay Events in Wellington